lepture/shibuya/docs/customisation/logos.rst

   It's recommended to use a square image for best results, as rectangular images may be cropped when displayed on social media platforms.

+There are also page level :ref:`page-cover` and :ref:`page-image` meta tags.